ClearCB/ollivanders-flask/README.md

 ### Bandit

 Bandit is a tool which allow us to check security problems in our code.

 ## CI/CD

-Using github actions keep track about the test and new features.
+Using github actions, tox and bandit keep track about the test and new features.

 ## Dockerized